deejaygraham/deejaygraham.github.io/_posts/2016-07-01-language-in-thought-and-action.md

 ---
-layout: post
+layout: quotation
 title: Language in Thought and Action
+attribution: S.I.
+Hayakawa
+comment: S.I.
+Hayakawa's book "Language in Thought and Action" is full of great quotes.
+Here's just one (fairly big one) that caught my eye.
 categories: [ books, quote  ]
 published: true
 ---

-S.I.
-Hayakawa's book "Language in Thought and Action" is full of great quotes.
-Here's just one (fairly big one) that caught my eye.

-<blockquote>Indeed, most of the time when we are listening to the noises people make
-or looking at the black marks on paper that stand for such noises, we are drawing upon the experiences of the nervous systems of others in order to make up what our own nervous systems have missed.
+Indeed, most of the time when we are listening to the noises people make or looking at the black marks on paper that stand for such noises, we are drawing upon the experiences of the nervous systems of others in order to make up what our own nervous systems have missed.
 Now obviously the more an individual can make use of the